 “Something like this?
 You must be joking.”

 “I wish I was...I don’t suppose how I could have forgotten.”
 His eyes had never left the shell.
-Anxiety shivered over his skin.
-It was the apprehension of being followed, the realization that he was about to be mugged, or a memory of the same.
+There was an apprehension about it, as if all his work was about to be stolen away from him.
 The Dean returned the shell to its place on top of a three day family package for Disneyland.
 It was right there.

 “Nicolas, I don’t want to have this conversation again.”